kmccoy123/Flight-Delays/README.md

        * Are delays happening more at smaller airports or larger airports?
        * Is it more likely that one carrier will be delayed compared to another similar carrier?
        * How often was weather a factor in a delay?
+       * What airlines have the highest/lowest percentage of delays?